Ahnd6474/Cell-counting/README.md

 ## Quickstart

-1. Clone the repository and switch into the project directory:
+1. Clone the repository and move into the project directory.

    ```bash
    git clone https://github.com/<your-org>/Cell-counting.git
    cd Cell-counting
    ```

-2. (Recommended) Create and activate a virtual environment for isolation.
+2. (Recommended) Create and activate a virtual environment.
-3. Install the runtime dependencies pinned for the released weights:
+3. Install the runtime dependencies pinned for the released weights.

    ```bash
    pip install -r requirements.txt
    ```

-4. Obtain the pretrained detector weights (see below) and place them where you intend to load them from (the default is `results/models/best.pt`).
+4. Download the pretrained detector weights (see below) and place them in `results/models/best.pt` or another preferred path.
-5. (Optional) Download a blank reference image captured from an empty hemocytometer chamber if you plan to use the background subtraction helper.
+5. (Optional) Capture a blank hemocytometer frame if you intend to use the background subtraction helper.
-6. Run the Streamlit demo or call the Python API to verify everything is working.
+6. Run the Streamlit demo or call the Python API to confirm everything works.

 ## Python usage